Wednesday, November 6, 2024

 ROBOT MODE:

-Articulation is good, with joints for his head, shoulders, elbows, wrists, hips, knees and ankles.
+Articulation is good, with joints for his head, shoulders, elbows, waist, hips, knees and ankles.
+Although the ankle joints are weak meaning he'll keel over backwards fairly easily.

 OVERALL: